minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 ### Bachelor thesis
 Use Machine Learning to fix Shibboleth for Vietnamese language speakers [Wikipedia](https://en.wikipedia.org/wiki/Vietnamese_phonology#Initial_consonants)

-**What I like:** Big impact, as 22.27% teachers and students of the capital city, our supervisor included, suffers from shibboleth.
+**What I like:** Big impact, as 22.27% teachers and students of the capital city ([Source in Vietnamese](https://kenhtuyensinh.vn/gan-47000-giao-vien-va-hoc-sinh-noi-ngong)], our supervisor included, suffers from shibboleth.
 I lead in the team, and this project introduced me to machine learning and tried my hand at data collection and model deployment.

 **What I could do better:** The machine learning model sounds cool but not everything.
 What matters at the end is the product I deliver.